djensen47/bayareabeerbloggers.com/README.md

 This is a static website using the [HarpJS framework](http://harpjs.com).

+## How to Contribute

+(Include basic instructions on how to contribute soley within Github).

 ## Theme

 This project uses the Helios 1.0 theme modified for Harp as a starting point for the layout of the website.
 Please see original details below.